What should you sell?

 Define your product or service offering and your ideal customer for the next few years – it is not forever.
 Once you conquer the market for one product or service offering and one customer type, then you can add new people and expand.
 It is just difficult for a company to get really good at multiple product or service offerings and customer types at the same time.
 Such an approach demands a lot of time, energy and cash from the CEO.
 Sometimes, it is just impossible.

-In the next blog post, I will review the three Market Factors that answer these questions:
+In the next blog post, I review the three Market Factors that answer these questions:

 What should you sell?